 This course is available either with or without critique.
 If you opt for critique, you will submit up to 10,000 words of your novel for critique from the instructor at the end of the course.
 If you're not sure you want critique, you can enroll in the non-critique option and add the critique at any time.

 All students have access to all video and written lectures, as well as discussion forums.

 This course is suitable for writers who want to begin a novel or continue work on a novel-in progress.

-PLOTTING THE NOVEL is the third course in the Novel Writing Master Class Series.
+PLOTTING THE NOVEL is the third course in the NOVEL WRITING MASTER CLASS SERIES.
 You can enroll in one course at a time, or save by enrolling in the entire series.
 (Students who enroll in the Novel Writing Master Class Series before Sept.
 30 will get a free bonus class, Publishing Boot Camp, for a total savings of $198).

 Michelle Richmond is the author of five novels, including the New York Times bestseller The Year of Fog, and two award-winning story collections.
 Her books have been sold in 28 languages.
 She has taught in the MFA programs in creative writing at the University of San Francisco, California College of the Arts, St. Mary's College of Moraga, Bowling Green State University, and Notre Dame de Namur University, where she held the Catherine Julie Cunningham Chair.
 She has also taught novel writing online for Stanford Continuing Studies.
 She earned an MFA in Creative Writing from the University of Miami, where she was a James Michener Fellow.
 She is the founder and publisher of Fiction Attic Press.